HenryJKS/token-erc20/README.md

-# Criando sistema de token, com burn e mint
+# Create a system of Token.

+Seguindo sistema ERC20